nikitavoloboev/data/macOS/apps/tweetbot.md

 # [Tweetbot](https://tapbots.com/tweetbot/mac/)

-I use the app to stay up to date and communicate on [Twitter](../../tools/twitter.md).
+I once used the app to stay up to date and communicate on [Twitter](../../tools/twitter.md).

 I split the app into 2 columns on mac.